-Policy: Informed consent is an ongoing process, not just a piece of paper or a one time event.
+Policy: Informed consent is an ongoing process, not just a piece of paper or a one-time event.
 Informed consent assures that prospective human participants will understand the nature of the research and can knowledgeably and voluntarily decide whether or not to participate.
 The informed consent requirements in this policy are not intended to preempt any applicable Federal, State, or local laws which require additional information to be disclosed in order for informed consent to be legally effective.

 This policy primarily addresses the most common method of obtaining informed consent where it is documented in writing with a form detailing each required element and the "short form" method.
-Studies involving deception, waivers to documentation of consent and waivers or alterations of consent elements are outlined in Policies 15.3.
+"Short Form" consent documents require: